AntAllch/115base/site/src/main-eggs/terminus.md

 ### Step 12

-Take cylinder to a pipe wiht a gap in it
+Take cylinder to a pipe with a gap in it.
+You have to do this twice.
+So do it once, go back to the ship, grab the other canister and do it again.
+(If on co-op, you can grab them all at the same time)

-- Crab island
+- Crab island (on one of the shorelines)

 - Main island in cave near speed cola